Enriching the Symphony of Gravitational Waves from Binary Black Holes by Tuning Higher Harmonics: Effective-one-body multipolar waveforms for nonprecessing binary black holes

 where $\mu=m_1m_2/(m_1+m_2)$ is the reduced mass of the BBH and $\nu = \mu/M$ is the symmetric mass ratio.
 When spins are nonprecessing the motion is constrained to a plane.
 Thus, the dynamical variables entering the Hamiltionian are the orbital phase $\phi$~\footnote{Abusing notation, we indicate the orbital phase with $\phi$, which we use to denote the azimuthal angle describing the sky location of the source in the detector frame.
 It will be clear from the context which of the two angles we refer to.}, the radial separation $r$ (normalized to M) and their conjugate momenta $p_\phi$ and $p_r$ (normalized to $\mu$).
 The explicit form of $H_{\textrm{eff}}$ that we adopt here was derived in Refs.~\cite{Barausse:2009xi,Barausse:2011ys}, based on the linear-in-spin Hamiltonian for spinning test particles of Ref.~\cite{Barausse:2009aa}.
 The radial potential entering the 00-component of the EOB deformed metric, which also enters the effective Hamiltonian $H_{\textrm{eff}}$, is explicitly given in Eqs.
 (2.2) and (2.3) in Ref.~\cite{Bohe:2016gbl}.
 The Hamiltonian $H_{\textrm{eff}}$ depends also on the calibration parameters ($K$, $d_{\textrm{SO}}$, $d_{\textrm{SS}}$ $\Delta_{\textrm{peak}}^{22}$), which were determined in Ref.~\cite{Bohe:2016gbl} by requiring agreement against a large set of NR simulations (see Eqs.
 (4.12)--(4.15) therein).
 Here, we adopt the same values for these calibration parameters.

 The dissipative dynamics in the EOB formalism is described by the radiation-reaction force given in Eq.
 (2.9) in Ref.~\cite{Bohe:2016gbl}.
 We notice that in this paper we do not change the dissipative and conservative dynamics of the \texttt{SEOBNRv4} model, and that the \texttt{SEOBNRv4HM} waveform models share the same two-body dynamics of \texttt{SEOBNRv4}.
-Here, we construct more accurate gravitational modes with $(\ell, m) \neq (2,2)$ mode, but those modes are not fed back into the two-body dyanmics through the radiation-reaction force.
+Here, we improve the accuracy of the gravitational modes with $(\ell, m) \neq (2,2)$, and use them in the gravitational waveform, but we do not employ these more accurate version of the modes in the radiation-reaction force.
+Furthermore, we note that the gravitational modes with $(\ell, m) \neq (2,2)$ are present in the radiation-reaction force, but they do not include the NQCs corrections (see Eq.~\eqref{eq:NQC_corrections}).
+As discussed also in Ref.~\cite{Pan:2011gk}, the latter modify the amplitude of the already subdominant higher-order modes (see Fig.~\ref{fig:rel_amp_hm_0spin}) by $\sim 10\%$ close to merger, where the effect of the radiation reaction is not very important for the plunging dynamics.